 - MPhys Physics with Advanced Research

 - BSc (Hons) Physics

-- BSc (Hons) Physics with Teaching (taught jointly with the School of Education)
+- BSc (Hons) Physics with Teaching (taught jointly with The Strathclyde Institute of Education)

 - BSc (Hons) Mathematics & Physics (offered by the Department of Mathematics & Statistics)